 Is cashew yogurt good for kidneys?

-Cashew yogurts are typically low in potassium, protein, and phosphorus (as long as they don’t contain additives).
-Many cashew yogurts do contain phosphorus additives, so be sure to read ingredient lists to see if there are any ingredients with “PHOS” listed.
+As long as they do not contain an phosphorus additives, cashew-based yogurts can be a great option for people with chronic kidney disease because they are low in potassium and protein.
+Many cashew yogurts do contain phosphorus additives, so be sure to read ingredient lists to see if there are any ingredients with “PHOS” listed and choose ones without any phosphorus additives.

 Forager Project Cashew Based Yogurt